ludovic-estival/ludovic-estival/README.md

 - :books: I love reading Fantasy and SF books.

-- :writing_hand: I like writing stories, even if they are bad :upside_down_face:
+- :writing_hand: I like writing stories, even if they are bad :upside_down_face: .
+Same for drawing!

 - :headphones: I love :metal: music!